awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

    }
    ```

-1. Execute the following command to get patch summary states per\-instance for a patch group\.
+1. Run the following command to get patch summary states per\-instance for a patch group\.
 The per\-instance summary gives you a number of patches in the following states per instance for a patch group: "NotApplicable," "Missing," "Failed," "InstalledOther," and "Installed\."

    ```
    aws ssm describe-instance-patch-states-for-patch-group --patch-group "Production"